Khlick/RevealPack/docs/package.md

 This section specifies the directory structure used in the project:

 - `build`: Directory where the built presentation will be output (e.g., `dist`).
+- `package`: Directory where the packaged files will be output.

 ## Packaging Process

-The following steps are executed upon running `pacakge` on a presentation project.
+The following steps are executed upon running `revealpack package` on a presentation project.

 1. **Build the Presentation**: If the `--no-build` option is not specified, the `build.py` script is executed to build the presentation.
+This step may include a clean build or the building of specific decks if the respective options are provided.

 2. **Copy Build Directory**: The contents of the build directory specified in `config.json` are copied to the `src` subdirectory of the package directory.